-It can protect you financially if your boat is stolen or damaged.
-It can also cover you if you damage someone else's property.
+The right boat insurance can protect you financially if your boat is stolen or damaged.
+It can also cover you if you damage someone else's property or cause an injury.

-If you have spent thousands of pounds on your boat, a good insurance policy could save you a lot of money if you need to make a claim.
+If you have spent thousands of pounds on your boat, a good insurance policy could save you a lot of money if something goes wrong.

-You do not legally need boat insurance in the UK, but it gives you valuable protection if you have an accident.
+You do not legally need boat insurance in the UK to own a boat, but it gives you valuable protection if you have an accident.

-There are some circumstances when you have to get insurance, including:
+There are also some circumstances when you have to get insurance, including:

-You may also be able to find cover for dinghies, speedboats and catamarans or if you go windsurfing.
+You may also be able to find cover for dinghies, speedboats and catamarans.

 Most boat insurers offer comprehensive policies that should protect you against the following risks:

-This covers the loss or damaging of your boat as a result of fire, theft, accident or malicious damage.
+This covers the loss of your boat or damage as a result of fire, theft, accident or malicious damage.